 “Hey, I’m back!”
 She forcefully shut the door behind her.

-“If you keep coming like this, the door is not gonna last us much longer, Tay.”
+“If you keep going like this, the door is not gonna last us much longer, Tay.”
 Another girl’s voice echoed from the bright kitchen.

-“Have you ever heard yourself entering the house, sweetheart?”
+“Have you ever heard yourself coming home, sweetheart?”
 The black-haired girl chuckled teasingly, setting her helmet on the shelf in the hallway.
 She did so without even turning the lights on.
 “Also, do we have some food?
 I’m starving!”

 “Amber went to grab some Indian take-out.
 I suppose she’s counting with you.”
 Lizzie stated, taking a sip from the can lying on the table in front of her.
 She was reading through some book.
 An anatomy textbook, Lia assumed.